Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 > **Notes:**
 > - Currently only 64-bit versions of Windows 7, 10 and 11 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (although [there has been reports](https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA) on working GPU passthrough).
 > - This page documents the process of installing Qubes Windows Tools in version **R4.1**.
+> - *In testing VMs only* it's probably a good idea to install a VNC server before installing QWT.
+If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

 Preparation
 -----------